mwinel/devops-tutorial/steps/step-one.md

   name: default
 ```

 Now add a `deployment.yaml` file.
-This file likely contains the YAML configuration for deploying a Kubernetes Deployment, which is used to create and manage a set of replicated application pods.
+This file contains the YAML configuration for deploying a Kubernetes Deployment, which is used to create and manage a set of replicated application pods.

 ```bash
 # base/deployment.yaml